CyberSecuriTim/azure-packet-capture/README.md

 - Navigate to the "Networking" tab:
-    - Create a new Virtual Network (Vnet) and subnet
+    - Create a new Virtual Network (VNet) and subnet
-    - Ignore the security warning regarding exposing the RDP port for now to all IP addresses on the internet we will restrict the source IP addresses that can access this VM via RDP in a later step.
+    - Ignore the security warning regarding exposing the RDP port to all IP addresses on the internet we will restrict the source IP addresses that can access this VM via RDP in a later step.

   ![image](https://github.com/user-attachments/assets/f5914c09-e494-489f-9eb0-548f2d80e0a8)